Into the Wild: A Guide to Modern Boho Style

-Start by adding your core, larger furniture pieces such as your sofa, armchairs, coffee table, and bookshelves.
+Start by adding your core, larger furniture pieces such as a modern sofa, armchairs, mid-century coffee table, and bookshelves.
 Once you have your key pieces, you can start adding in the smaller elements like books, pillows, throws, rugs, artwork, your prized record collection, and of course, plants.

 As mentioned above, pattern is key in any boho space.
 And while there aren’t any strict rules about how you use patterns, some guidelines can ensure you end up loving your space.

 To create a thoughtfully designed boho room, choose an overarching color scheme for your patterns.
 For example, maybe you’ll want all black and white patterns to complement your plush green Resa Lounge Chair.
 You can add black and white pillows and a black and white patterned rug to create interest.
 While the patterns aren’t identical, a unified color palette keeps things looking cohesive.